-Patio Villas: Driveways and walkways may be painted and may include non-verbiage designs no larger than five (5) feet by five (5) feet in circumference.
+Patio Villas: Driveways and walkways may be painted only colors that are harmonious to the home and surrounding neighborhood and may include non-verbiage designs no larger than five (5) feet by five (5) feet in circumference.
 Borders are permitted no larger than four (4) inches wide.
+Patio villa driveway and walkway designs are prohibited.